imhilla/kubernetes-fundamentals/kubectl.md

 - sending an email.
 - Consuming some message in a queue.

+### Capabilities of jobs.

+- Running Pods multiple times.
+- Running pods multiple times in parallel.
+- Retrying to launch the pods if they encounter any errors.
+- Killing a pod after a specified number of seconds.
+- A job manages the labels of the pods it will create so that you won't have to manage the labels on those pods directly.

 ### Creating a job with restart policy.

 `kubectl create -f hello-world-job.yaml`